These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 Beadboard Planks

-Beadboards traditionally come in the form of flat planks and semi-circular and raised ridges with 1-2 beads.
+Beadboards traditionally come in flat planks and semi-circular and raised ridges with 1-2 beads.
 Beadboard planks are normally used for wainscoting but they can also be used for the ceiling.
-Beadboard ceiling planks have actually become a trend, giving the home more warmth and adding a cottage feel to it.
+Grooved panel overhead planks have become a trend, giving the home more warmth and adding a cottage feel to it.

 Building beadboard planks ceiling from scratch involves attaching planks to the ceiling joists directly using screws and clips.
-It’s even better if you have authentic wood beams that can serve as the focal point of your beadboard ceiling planks.
+It’s even better if you have authentic wood beams that can serve as the focal point of your grooved panel overhead planks.

 Benefits of Beadboard Ceiling Planks: